The culture of finger-pointing and catastrophizing others' words has grown…

 Within days of meeting her, I sensed she had every quality I didn’t have and more.
 I was completely in love and admired so many things about her even though we scarcely knew each other.

 The First Disagreement

-I still remember the first time we had a disagreement of any kind, about two months after we had met.
-I was driving in an area that my wife knew well and she advised me to get off at a certain exit.
-Just as I was approaching the exit, I said, “Wait a minute, are you sure this is the right exit?”
+I was driving and she was a passenger as we navigated an area she knew well.
+At one point, she told me to take a certain exit.
+Just as I was approaching the exit, I said, “Wait a minute, are you sure this is the right one?”

-Sitting in the passenger seat, she turned her head to the right, stared out the window for the rest of the ride, and completely shut down, not answering to anything I said.
+She said nothing and turned her head away from me, staring out the window for the rest of the ride, completely shut down, barely acknowledging anything I said.

-We were already engaged to be married at this time and I was totally confused and grew more anxious by the minute.
-Then the hour.
-Then the day.
+We were engaged to be married at this time, and I was totally confused.
+I grew more anxious by the minute.
+Then by the hour.
+Then by the day.

-Two or three days later, she came to see me with a little stuffed piggie that wore a sweater that read, “Hug Me.”
-She apologized and was incredibly sweet—which I perceived to be her “true self” again.
+Three anguished days later, she came to see me with a little stuffed piggie wearing a sweater that read, “Hug Me.”
+She apologized and was incredibly sweet, which I perceived to be her “true self” again.
 But what had happened?
 Why had she not returned my calls?
 Why this prolonged anger?

-Little did I know that my questioning her about something that she knew better than I did was a trigger for her that would almost always put her over the edge emotionally.
+Little did I know that my questioning her about something she knew better than I did would put her over the edge emotionally.

-I have a high need to understand my surroundings and the logic behind decisions.
-I tend to resist fully trusting others until I comprehend something myself.
-To this day, this tendency of mine understandably violates Helen’s need to be validated, understood, and trusted (and reveals issues of my own).
+I have an intense need to understand my surroundings and the logic behind my decisions.
+I resist fully trusting others and want to comprehend things myself.
+To this day, this tendency of mine understandably conflicts with Helen’s need to be validated and trusted (and it reveals issues of my own).

-After this episode and just before we were married, I vividly remember walking in a park with her as she tried to warn me.
+Three months after this episode and just before we were married, I clearly remember walking through a park as she tried to warn me not to marry her.